 They should avoid taking others' advice and take appropriate decisions on any opportunities in life.

-September 6th, 15th and 24th – They are blessed with the energy of Jupiter and Venus.
+September 6th, 15th and 24th – They are blessed with the energy of Mercury and Venus.

-They are adventures and kind hearted.
+They are adventurous and kind-hearted.

 They give lot of importance to their love life

-They do not balance life instead; will be very hard working or lazy
+They do not balance life, instead will be very hard working or lazy

 September 7th, 16th and 25th – They are blessed with the energy of the Moon and Mercury.